 Rural Sociology, as indicated by its name, studies rural society, rural social structures and institutions.
 The rural society is primarily dependent on agriculture and hence rural sociology also concerns itself on the peasant society.
 Rural sociology is centered on the rural community life.
 There is a stark difference between the social structure, processes, social dynamics and social control in rural society.
 Hence, there is a difference between studying urban society and rural society, rural sociology studies the latter.
 Thus, rural sociology has been specially designed to study the rural phenomena and it is a systematic study of the varied aspects of the rural society.
-It is the study of the rural social networks and how they operate for the smooth functioning of the society.
-The rural society is generally rooted in the villages, and rural sociology studies the facets of the villages, the way it functions, the various problems it faces and the how it tackles to face the imminent challenges.
+It is the study of the rural society is generally rooted in the villages, and rural sociology studies the facets of the villages, the way it functions, the various problems it faces and the how it tackles to face the imminent challenges.
 Rural sociology offers viable solutions and ways of mitigating the problems that hound over the villages.

-1.2 Definition of Rural Sociology:
+1.4 Definition of Rural Sociology

 - 1. According to Sanderson, "Rural sociology is the sociology of rural life in the rural environment". - 2.
 Bertand says, "Rural sociology is that study of human relationships in rural environment". - 3.
 T.L.
-Smith, "Such sociological facts and principles as are derived from the study of rural social relationships may be referred to as rural sociology".

-- 4. F.S Chapin, "The sociology of rural life is a study of rural population, rural social organization, and the rural social processes operative in rural society". - 5.
+Smith, "Such sociological facts and principles as are derived from the study of rural social relationships may be referred to as rural sociology". - 4.
+F.S Chapin, "The sociology of rural life is a study of rural population, rural social organization, and the rural social processes operative in rural society". - 5.
 A.R Desai defines rural sociology as, "the science of rural society....It is the science of laws of the development of rural society".